 If your outdoor lighting is to illuminate objects, you can choose lights that are typically lower wattage (and therefore reduce energy consumption).
 As well as enhancing the visibility of the illuminated area, there is also a reduced glare.

-There is no better way to factor out whether your outdoor lighting is too much or just fine than personally evaluating them at night.
+There is no better way to factor out whether your LED landscape lighting too bright or just fine than personally evaluating them at night.
 If you find it hard to keep your eyes open with too much glare at your landscape, it might be best to soften out and switch to lower voltage lights, as too much lighting might be counterproductive to the whole purpose of illuminating your landscape.

 Low Voltage Path Lighting is an excellent recommendation that you could efficiently incorporate, wherein you won’t need much to make a difference.
 Along with many other lighting fixtures, understand that more doesn’t always mean better.